 Crush, admiration, happiness, fear, fear, fear, sadness, love—betrayal, hatred!

 No, stop, she begged.
-A jolt of pain bloomed in her chest when that one particular memory breached, and she sharply inhaled as she was brought back to reality, where the only people around her were her supposed parents trying to get her attention.
+A jolt of pain bloomed in her chest when a particular memory breached, and she sharply inhaled as she was brought back to reality where the only people around her were her supposed parents trying to get her attention.
 It took her a moment to gather her senses.